JingruGong1023/Machine_Learning/ML_Review.md

 #Call transform of each transformer in the pipeline.
 The transformed data are finally passed to the final estimator that calls score method.
 Only valid if the final estimator implements score.
 ```

+#### Summary : What can we do to deal with data leakage

+1. Remove features that contain information about the target that normally won't be available during inference
+2. Have a separate validation dataset to check the model performance while training
+3. use k-fold cv when data is less
+4. Normalized training data separately and then use those parameters for the test dataset

 <br>

 ## Transformations